mwenge/gridrunner/README.md

 [Attack of the Mutant Camels]: https://github.com/C64-Mark/Attack-of-the-Mutant-Camels

 ## History of Gridrunner
-The game circulates in many forms since it's original release in 1982.
+The game circulates in many forms since it's original release on the VIC 20 in 1982.
 This disassembled version is derived from the version made available by Jeff Minter in `Llamasoft1.d64`.
+Presumably Minter ported it himself, and presumably it was a largely copy and paste job.
+Obviously, the disassembled code will only superficially resemble the 'real' source code, if such a thing still exists.
+This is 'obvious', because the disassembly will include lots of artefacts to do with loading the game and moving memory around to cope with the fact that is going to be loaded from a cartridge (as we will see later).
+In the main though, it does seem to be possible to reverse engineer the code enough to get a sense of the coding style.
+The game was coded by a 20 year old Minter in a single week: "the best week of work I've ever done" according to [this interview with Beta].

+Gridrunner went on to become a Llamasoft franchise.
+Minter reimagined the game on multiple platforms including the ATari ST, the Amiga, Windows (Gridrunner++ and Gridrunner Revolution).
+So given its distinguished subsequent history it seems worthwhile to dig up the source of the C64/VIC20 version and see what it looks like.
+Of course, if I was doing this again I would disassemble the actual VIC20 version rather than the C64 port, but it's too late now!

+[this interview with Beta]: https://b3ta.com/interview/jeffminter/
 ## Starting the Disassembly
 A guiding principle in the disassembly effort is to ensure the disaseembled and commented source we create can be complied to a byte-for-byte copy of the original `gridrunner.prg` binary in the `orig` folder.
 So when we compile it we always ensure that the md5sums of the compiled binary and the original match.
 Doing this greatly simplifies the disassembly process, ensuring any false steps in the disassembly process are found quickly!